 ¼ c Jack Daniels Whiskey

-¼ c coca cola (I might let it come to room temperature and get flat; my cake layers sank in the middle and I wonder if that’s part of why.)
+¼ c coca cola (I might let it come to room temperature and get flat; my cake layers sank a bit in the middle and I think that was part of the problem.)

 1/8 cup (28 grams) vegetable oil